mattermost/mattermost-plugin-jira/readme.md

 #### Step 1: Configure the plugin in Mattermost

 1. Go to **Plugins Marketplace > Jira**.
-   1. Click **Configure**.
+   1. Select **Configure**.
    2. Generate a **Secret** for `Webhook Secret` and `Stats API Secret`.
    3. Optionally change settings for **Notifications permissions** and **Issue Creation** capabilities.
-   4. Click **Save**.
+   4. Select **Save**.
 2. At the top of the page set **Enable Plugin** to **True**.
-3. Choose **Save** to enable the Jira plugin.
+3. Select **Save** to enable the Jira plugin.
 4. Run `/jira setup` to start configuring the plugin.

 #### Step 2: Install the plugin as an application in Jira

 To allow users to [create and manage Jira issues across Mattermost channels](../end-user-guide/using-jira-commands.md), install the plugin as an application in your Jira instance.
-For Jira Server or Data Center instances, post `/jira instance install server <your-jira-url>` to a Mattermost channel as a Mattermost System Admin, and follow the steps posted to the channel.
+For Jira Server or Data Center instances, post `/jira instance install server <your-jira-url>` to a Mattermost channel as a Mattermost system admin, and follow the steps posted to the channel.
 For Jira Cloud, post `/jira instance install cloud <your-jira-url>`.

 #### Step 3: Configure webhooks on the Jira server